 - Save this as a New Favourite to use over and over again.

 3. Pivot to see Monthly, Weekly or Quarterly Trends

-Another way to see who has stopped buying would be:
+Another way to see who has stopped buying over a longer period would be:

-- Change the Monthly Sales report to a Pivot Report - Customer Sales by Quarter (or Year or Week depending on how often your customers order from you but remember to expand the Sales Date Range to include prior years if doing by year).
+- Change this Monthly Sales report to a Customer Sales by Quarter (or Year or Week depending on how often your customers order from you but remember to expand the Sales Date Range to include prior years if doing by year).

 - Export to Excel to sort by multiple Quarters to quickly highlight the Customers who have stopped buying or are buying less than before.

 4. Compare Sales to any Prior Periods to Identify a Decline in Sales

 To find customers that are buying less than before use a Compare Report.

 - Run the Favourite - Sales - Compare Sales by Customer

 - MTD this month v MTD last month - with Variances